Ardour/manual/README.md

 ### Helper scripts: `implode` and `explode`

 The `implode` and `explode` scripts exist in order to accomodate different working styles. `implode` takes all the files referenced by the `include` keywords in the headers in the Master Document and automagically puts them into the Master Document in their proper places.
 Note that any header that has an `exclude` keyword will remain in the `include/` directory. `explode` does the inverse of `implode`; it takes all the content in the Master Document and blows it into individual files in the `include/` directory.

+### Build options

+The `build.py` script that builds the manual accepts the following options:
+- '-v', or '--verbose', to display the high-level structure of the manual
+- '-q', or '--quiet', to suppress all output (overrides -v)
+- '-d', or '--devmode', to add content to pages to help developers debug them (link, file name, URL)